2018-2019 Faculty Search

-The Department of Computer Science invites applications for three tenure-track assistant professorships beginning July 1, 2018, subject to budgetary approval.
+The Department of Computer Science invites applications for two tenure-track assistant professorships beginning July 1, 2019.
 Qualifications required of all applicants include a Ph.D. in Computer Science or related discipline, a strong research record, and a commitment to teaching at the undergraduate and graduate levels.
-Particular attention will be given to candidates pursuing research in security, theory, interactive computing including human-computer interaction, natural language processing, graphics, machine learning, algorithms, systems or other areas of strategic growth.
+Particular attention will be given to candidates pursuing research in systems security and systems broadly defined including architecture, compilers, and parallel computation.
+Additionally, focus will be given to machine learning, robotics, human-computer interaction, graphics, or other areas of strategic growth.

-Boston University expects excellence in teaching and in research and is committed to building a culturally, racially, and ethnically diverse scholarly community.
+Boston University expects excellence in teaching and in research and is committed to building a culturally, racially, and ethnically diverse scholarly community (https://www.bu.edu/info/about/diversity/).
+Boston University is an AAU institution with a rich tradition dedicated to inclusion and social justice.
+We are proud that we were the first American university to award a Ph.D. to a woman and of our record of inclusiveness.
+The College of Arts and Science includes diversity as one of five strategic goals.
+We are dedicated to increasing the participation of all talented students and are committed to the pursuit of Computer Science by underrepresented groups at BU and beyond.
 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.
 We are a VEVRAA Federal Contractor.